-• Learning Center teachers and therapy staff collaborated to develop and implement monthly thematic units based on the Unique Learning System (ULS) curriculum.
+- Learning Center teachers and therapy staff collaborated to develop and implement monthly thematic units based on the Unique Learning System (ULS) curriculum.
 The ULS is an online curriculum correlated to the Massachusetts Curriculum Standards.
-The ULS provides thematic lessons across all domains that are age appropriate and leveled to meet the needs of students with special needs who are accessing the curriculum standards at a variety of different access points.
+The ULS provides thematic lessons across all domains that are age appropriate and leveled to meet the needs of students with special needs who are accessing the curriculum standards at a variety of different access points. - The Learning Center classrooms at Hobomock Elementary School in Pembroke and Duval School in Whitman moved to Bryantville Elementary School in Pembroke in the fall of 2022.